-It was found that the current kit was inadequate for various reasons, particularly the fact that it provided very little protection from the weather and criminal activities.
-In March 2013, Council therefore approved an enhanced emergency housing kit.
+The current kit was found to be inadequate for various reasons, particularly the fact that it provided very little protection from the weather and criminal activities.
+In March 2013, Council approved an enhanced emergency housing kit.

 Informed by past experience and discussions with local community leaders, this enhanced kit will create a shelter that is more dignified and secure against the elements and intrusion.
 The materials used for the provision of the enhanced shelter will be sufficient to build a basic dwelling of at least 3 m x 3 m in size.
 Although small, this will offer protection against inclement weather and criminal elements, and could form the base of a future, bigger structure.
-In addition, to retard the spread of fires, all wooden materials (poles, door and window) and corrugated sheets will be painted with an approved fire-retardant paint prior to delivery.
+In addition, to retard the spread of fires, all wooden materials (poles, door and window) and corrugated sheets will be painted with an approved fireretardant paint prior to delivery.